It’s time to discover God’s Own Junkyard – the fabulous hidden gem tucked away in Walthamstow.

 Sundays: 11 am – 6 pm

-If you’re wanting to visit the Rolling Stones Cafe located on the premises, they’re open all weekend and serve a wonderful variety of food and beverages.
+If you’re wanting to visit the Rolling Scones Cafe (punny… we love) located on the premises, they’re open all weekend and serve a wonderful variety of food and beverages.

 Final Thoughts on Visiting God’s Own Junkyard

-Who knows, you might even find a masterpiece to brighten up your home (though I’ll warn you – like all well-crafted pieces of art, they are expensive).
+Who knows, you might even find a masterpiece to brighten up your home (though we’ll warn you – like all well-crafted pieces of art, they are expensive).

 Love this?
 Save and Share on Pinterest!